cloudnull/kenova/README.rst

 kenova
 ^^^^^^

-What the kenova.sh script does is create a wrapper script for the python nova client, which simplifies the users interactions with the python-novaclient.
+What the kenova source file does is create a wrapper function for the python nova client, which simplifies the users interactions with the python-novaclient.
 The script is FULL Featured and works with the Rackspace Cloud in all Active environments.

 This includes :